-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Ameresco, Inc. and Subsidiaries as of December 31, 2009, and the results of their operations and their cash flows for the years in the two-year period ended December 31, 2009, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated results of its operations and its cash flows for the year ended December 31, 2009 in conformity with accounting principles generally accepted in the United States of America.

-/s/ Caturano and Company, Inc. Caturano and Company, Inc. Boston, Massachusetts July 20, 2010
+/s/ Caturano and Company, P.C.

+Boston, Massachusetts July 20, 2010